Ilanchz/Employee-Management-Frontend/README.md

 To do:

 Create a REST API for the application
-    - To fetch the available organisations (GET method GetOrganisations)
-    - To fetch the employees in the particular organisation (GET method GetEmployees(Organisation_name or Organisation_Id)
-    - To send a post request to a particualr organisation collection to update the particular employee (Employee SOEID)
+    - Integrated ML model to perform classfication of employees based on the skill set
+    - Include skill set field in the rendering of data in the frontend pages

 (Important) REST API must be built using spring boot

+Backend is available in the same account repository : https://github.com/Ilanchz/Employee-Management-backend

 Readme for the front end is withing the folder